New Jersey Overtime Laws

 Rosenblatt claimed that Pressler violated the Fair Labor Standards Act (FLSA) and the New Jersey Wage and Hour Law (NJWHL) by not providing overtime compensation.
 Rosenblatt further alleged that his employment termination was retaliation because he had complained about his wages.
 This would be a violation of the New Jersey Conscientious Employee Protection Act (CEPA).

-A settlement was proposed which includes a payment of $115,241 to Rosenblatt. $72,000 went directly to Rosenblatt for the alleged overtime back wages and liquidated damages while the remaining $43,241 went to his attorneys’ fees.
+A settlement was proposed, which included a payment of $115,241 to Rosenblatt. $72,000 went directly to Rosenblatt for the alleged overtime back wages and liquidated damages, while the remaining $43,241 went to his attorneys’ fees.

 The court approved this settlement and dismissed it with prejudice (indicating that the case is closed and cannot be brought before the court again).